-Consultants synthesize constantly.
+This matters because synthesis is not just an interview skill—it is the core consulting deliverable.
 Every client meeting, partner check-in, and steering committee requires distilling complex analysis into clear, actionable guidance.
-When an interviewer asks you to “wrap up” or “give your recommendation to the CEO,” they’re testing a skill you’ll use daily on the job.
+When an interviewer asks you to “wrap up” or “give your recommendation to the CEO,” they are evaluating a competency you will use every single day on the job.

 |---|---|